ctcac00/mongodb-queryable-encryption-7.0/README.md

    > **Tip:** The _SHARED_LIB_PATH_ must point to the actual filename
    > not the folder where it is located

-4. Create a three-node replica set.
+4. [Optional] Create a three-node replica set.

    **Note:** If you are using [mtools](https://github.com/rueckstiess/mtools), you can create a replica set by running the following command: